-Pre and Perinatal Psychotherapy requires experiential work, and is the psychotherapy of pre-conception, conception, womb life and birth experience (Lyman, 2005).
-It is the psychotherapy of those primal experiences that have damaged us, and assists in getting the past out of the present in order to move on.
+Prenatal and perinatal psychotherapy requires experiential work, and is the psychotherapy of pre-conception, conception, womb life, and birth experience (Lyman, 2005).
+It is the psychotherapy addressing those primal experiences that have damaged us that assists in getting the past out of the present in order to move on.

-By addressing the energetic, physical, psychological, mental, emotional and spiritual impact on the human organism and exploring the positive and negative life scripts from this primal time, it helps discover imprints that directly affect our responses, behaviour and personality.
-It is also grounded in scientific fact, and advances in medicine, and evidence shows that babies experience and display reactions in the womb.
-Preborns feel sense and remember even though the brain is not fully developed (Chamberlain, 1998).
+Addressing the energetic, physical, psychological, mental, emotional, and spiritual impact on the human organism and exploring the positive and negative life scripts from this primal time, helps discover imprints that directly affect our responses, behavior and personality.
+It is also grounded in scientific evidence, and advances in medicine show that babies experience and display reactions in the womb.
+Unborn babies feel, sense, and remember even though the brain is not fully developed (Chamberlain, 1998).